 There is a requirement for every NHS organisation and provider to publish a Practice Privacy Notice on their Web sites which sets out why the General Practice collects information about each patient and how the information is used.

-Please see the Practice Privacy Notice or the Children's Privacy Notice for The Chineham Medical Practice.
-We process your information in accordance with this Fair Processing Notice.
+Please see the Practice Privacy Notice or the Privacy Notice for Children for the Chineham Medical Practice.

 Under data protection law we must tell you about how we use your personal information.
 This includes the personal information that we share with other organisations and why we do so.
 Our main GP practice privacy notices can be found by following the links above.
 This additional privacy notice provides details about the personal information that we are required to share with NHS Digital for its General Practice Data for Planning and Research data collection.